Canop/broot/README.md

 ### From Source

 You'll need to have the Rust development environment installed.
+Please read this [doc](https://dev.to/jonasbn/til-setting-up-a-rust-development-environment-2f95) to setup a rust environment.

 Fetch the Canop/broot repository, move to the broot directory, then run